Local Government Finance (Tenure Information) Bill

 Overview

-This bill amends the Local Government Finance Act 1992 to require local authorities to collect information about the tenure of properties when collecting council tax.
-This includes details about whether a property is owner-occupied, social housing, or privately rented, and, if privately rented, the landlord's details.
-The information will be used for local authority purposes, including housing functions.
+This bill amends the Local Government Finance Act 1992 to require local authorities to collect information about property tenure (ownership type) when collecting council tax information.
+This includes details about private landlords for privately rented properties.

 Description